kingajax/electron-webpacker/README.md

 and `electron` CLI.
 It will run those CLI tools to pack up your Webpack main and renderer process.
 Then, it runs `webpack-dev-server` to startup your Electron renderer process and runs `electron [src-folder]` to start Electron.
 Put simply, it just starts your app and loads up the Electron window with your renderer process.
-It takes advantage of hot module reload (HMR) to dynamic reload your renderer.js process while you work in real time.
+It takes advantage of hot-module-reload architecture (HMR) to dynamically reload your renderer.js process while you work in real time.

 ````bash
 epack run